 After graduating from the University of Cambridge, Michael worked on a range of membrane and cable net structures.
-He then joined a newly–formed research group at the University o, undertaking research and development and was awarded a PhD in 1983.
-Since that time, he has led the design of many award-winning construction projects in the UK, USA, Germany, Middle East and the Far East.
+He then joined a newly–formed research group at the University of Bath, undertaking research and development and was awarded a PhD in 1983.
+Since that time, working with Buro Happold he has led the design of many award-winning construction projects in the UK, USA, Germany, Middle East and the Far East.
 In 2019 he initiated a series of construction industry declarations of Climate and Biodiversity Emergency in the UK and established the Climate Emergency Task Group at the Institution of Structural Engineers, which he Chairs.
 He was awarded the IABSE Milne Medal in 2009 and an honorary Engineering Doctorate from the University of Bath in 2017.
 He received the Gold Medal of the Institution of Structural Engineers in 2020.

 Beyond his design consultancy work, Michael spends much of his time spreading his passion for design across a wide, international field.
 He works with students, presents lectures and contributes to press, radio and television as a means of communicating the message that engineering design is about translating nature into the man-made world.